lbr-stack/lbr_fri_ros2_stack/lbr_demos/doc/lbr_demos.rst

 .. warning::
     On the real robot, do always execute in ``T1`` mode first.

+TODO: Differentiate demos through controllers
+TODO: indicate which demos run in simulation and which on the real robot

 LBR Demos FRI ROS 2
 -------------------
 .. note::